Everything We Know About Saudi Oil Attacks and the Escalating Crisis in the Gulf

 The U.S. response

-Trump pledges support
+Trump pledges support and threatens Iran

 A White House spokesperson announced on Saturday that President Trump had called Saudi Arabia’s de facto ruler, the notorious Crown Prince Mohammed bin Salman, to offer America’s support following the attack.
 The statement also emphasized that the U.S. remained “committed to ensuring global oil markets are stable and well supplied.”